DanielNappa/afterburner/README.md

 # Then run:
 tweakgc --apply
 ```

-## Features

-The patches are applied at the Abstract Syntax Tree level using structural
-pattern matching, making them identifier-agnostic and robust across different
-CLI versions.
-When you update GitHub Copilot CLI, simply rerun Tweak GC to
-reapply the patches.

 ## How It Works

 Tweak GC modifies the minified GitHub Copilot CLI bundle by parsing it into